eliah-overbey/torchlight-hackathon-2026/README.md

   </tr>
 </table>

-# Torchlight Hackathon 2026
+# Torchlight Biosovereignty Hackathon 2026

-Welcome to the central hub for the Torchlight Summit Hackathon.
+Welcome to the central hub for the Torchlight Summit Biosovereignty Hackathon.
 This repository will be updated in real time throughout the competition.

 ---